optuna/optuna/CONTRIBUTING.md

 act -j $JOB_NAME
 ```

-Currently, you can run the following jobs:
+Currently, you can run the following jobs: `documentation` and `doctest` may not be executable depending on your choice of docker image of act.

 - `checks`
   - Checking the format, coding style, and type hints